Below are the XRF test results for the Pioneer Woman

 - Cobalt (Co): 762 +/-126 ppm

-Please see the posts for the other similar bowls for the bottom reading (of the black and white logo) as their bottom readings are just about the same as this one.
-To see the readings for this dipping bowl in other colors / other patterns (plus the readings for the black and white logo), Click HERE.
+Please see the following articles for other, similar bowls like this for the bottom reading (of the black and white logo), as their bottom readings are just about the same as this one.
+To see the readings for this dipping bowl in other colors/ other patterns (plus the readings for the black and white logo), click HERE.

-The amount of lead that is considered toxic in an item manufactured and intended to be used by children is anything 90 ppm Lead (or higher) in the glaze, paint or coating.
-While these items are not marketed for use by children, with their bright colors and diminutive size one could easily see that a parent might give them to their child to play with.
+The amount of Lead considered toxic in an item manufactured and intended for children’s use is anything 90 ppm Lead (or higher) in the glaze, paint, or coating.
+While these items are not marketed for use by children, with their bright colors and diminutive size, one could easily see that a parent might give them to their child to play with.

-Given these are newly manufactured and likely leach tested, I do not have an immediate lead-poisoning concern with a dish like this, but I do have concerns for the impact of these levels of toxicants with potential long term use and heavy wear.
-I also have concerns that these toxicants (Lead and Cadmium) are being used as glaze ingredients at all.
+Given these are newly manufactured and likely leach-tested, I do not have an immediate Lead-poisoning concern with a dish like this.
+I do, however, have concerns for the impact of these levels of toxicants with potential long-term use and heavy wear.
+I also have concerns about these toxicants (Lead and Cadmium) being used as glaze ingredients at all.
 Click HERE to read more about these concerns.

-Thank you so much for reading and for sharing my posts.
+Thank you so much for reading and for sharing this work.

 Please let me know if you have ANY questions.